opsgenie/opsgenie-configuration-backup/README.md

 # OpsGenie Configuration Backup

-OpsGenie customers can backup their account configurations and restore it later using this script.
+OpsGenie customers can back up their account configuration and restore it later using this script.

 # Export
-During export, this features are exported to local directory or remote Git branch:
+During export, these features are exported to a local directory or remote Git branch:

 ```
 *User information (username-fullname-skypeUsername-timezone-userRole-userContacts-notificationRules)